jardondiego/chase/README.md

-# try-to-touch
+# TTT Game

-Try to touch me game using JavaScript!
+Try to touch the box!
+The new Flappy Bird, I guess.